FREE PAYMENT REMINDER TEMPLATES

 Can Joqiva send automatic reminders?

-Does Joqiva process customer payments?
+Does Joqiva take customer invoice payments?

 Is “I’ve paid” the same as paid?